Biden administration urges halt to strict Texas abortion law | Law-Order

 During a hearing in the Texas capital of Austin, Justice Department lawyers asked U.S. District Judge Robert Pitman to block the law temporarily, saying the state's Republican legislature and governor enacted it in an open defiance of the Constitution.
 "There is no doubt under binding constitutional precedents that a state may not ban abortions at six weeks," said Brian Netter, the lead Justice Department attorney on the case.

 "Texas knew this but, it wanted a 6-week ban anyway.
 So this state resorted to an unprecedented scheme of vigilante justice."
-Pitman allowed Netter to argue for about 15 minutes before interrupting him to ask about the limits on the Justice Department's authority to challenge state laws.
+"This is not some kind of vigilante scheme, as opposing counsel suggests," countered Will Thompson, a lawyer in the Texas Attorney General's Office.
+"This is a scheme that uses lawful process of justice in Texas."

-The authority claimed by the Justice Department "is pretty expansive," the judge said.
-Netter said the Justice Department does not often challenge state laws, but will do so when a law violates the U.S. Constitution and is written in a way that preclude citizens from vindicating their rights on their own.
+The judge at one point seemed skeptical of Thompson's arguments, telling him Texas seems to have "gone to great lengths" to make its abortion ban difficult to challenge in court.
+The judge said: "My obvious question to you is: If the state is so confident in the constitutionality of the limitations on woman's access to abortion, then why did it go to such great lengths to create this private cause of action rather than do it directly?"

-"What is unique and different about this law is that it specifically deprives those affected by the law of the ability to obtain redress," Netter said.
+Thompson responded that laws providing for enforcement are not as unusual as the Justice Department has claimed.
 In the 1973 Roe v.
 Wade ruling that legalized abortion nationwide, the Supreme Court recognized a woman's constitutional right to terminate a pregnancy.
 The high court in December is due to hear arguments over the legality of a Mississippi abortion law in a case in which officials from that state are asking the justices to overturn Roe vs. Wade.

 The Texas law bans abortions starting at six weeks of pregnancy, a point when many women may not yet realize they are pregnant.
 It and the Mississippi measure are among a series of Republican-backed laws passed by various states restricting abortion.
 About 85% to 90% of abortions are performed after six weeks.
 Texas makes no exception for cases of rape and incest.
 It also lets ordinary citizens enforce the ban, rewarding them at least $10,000 if they successfully sue anyone who helped provide an abortion after fetal cardiac activity is detected.